CloudLabsAI-Azure/hybridworkshop/steps/6_ExploreAKSHCI.md

 Task 1: Deploying a simple Linux application
 -----------
-With your cluster up and running, to illustrate how easy it is to deploy a containerized application, The following steps will highlight key areas of deployment, testing and scaling an application.
+With your cluster up and running, to illustrate how easy it is to deploy a containerized application, The following steps will highlight key areas of deployment, testing, and scaling an application.

 During the deployment of AKS on Azure Stack HCI, **kubectl** was configured on your Azure VM Host.
-Kubectl provides a number of different ways to manage your Kubernetes clusters and applications.
+Kubectl provides several ways to manage your Kubernetes clusters and applications.

 As part of this brief tutorial, you'll deploy an [Azure vote application](https://github.com/Azure-Samples/azure-voting-app-redis "Azure vote application on GitHub").
 In order to deploy the application, you'll need a Kubernetes manifest file.
-A Kubernetes manifest file defines a desired state for the cluster, such as what container images to run.
+A Kubernetes manifest file defines the desired state for the cluster, such as what container images to run.
 The manifest we'll use in this tutorial includes two Kubernetes deployments - one for the sample Azure Vote Python application, and the other for a Redis instance.
-Two Kubernetes services are also created - an internal service for the Redis instance, and an external service to access the Azure Vote application from the internet.
+Two Kubernetes services are also created - an internal service for the Redis instance, and external service to access the Azure Vote application from the internet.

 1. First, run the following command from an **administrative PowerShell command** to list your Kubernetes nodes